pooja-gera/TheWireUsChallenge/Competitive Programming/Day TBD/README.md

+## Find the largest rectangular area possible in a histogram
+## DAY TBD
+## Challenge Master - Chetna Gola

 Hey Techies!

 How awesome was our childhood when we used to scribble some data handling questions and found them the easiest.Keeping this in mind,we bring to you a coding question on the same lines 'HISTOGRAM'.